Significant-Gravitas/AutoGPT/benchmark/agbenchmark/challenges/CHALLENGE.md

 {
   "category": ["basic"],
-  "task": "Print the the capital of America to a .txt file", "dependencies": ["TestWriteFile"], // the class name of the test "ground": {
+  "task": "Print the the capital of America to a .txt file", "dependencies": ["WriteFile"], // the class name of the test "ground": {
     "answer": "Washington",
     "should_contain": ["Washington"],